camerican/cadence-quests/README.md

 # cadence-quests
 Flow Cadence Quests w/ Emerald City

-## 1
+## Quest 1

 1. Explain what a blockchain is

 Blockchains are a sequence of verifiable "blocks" (I.E. groups) of transactions, maintained by a network of peer nodes.
 These nodes implement a common verification system to ensure that each is behaving honestly.
-For example, Bitcoin repurposed Adam Back's Hashcash as a proof of work mechanism such that "miners" within the bitcoin are only eligible to mint the next block if they discover a computationally expensive pattern within a hash of that block, which they are allowed to do by adjusting a nonce value.
+For example, Bitcoin repurposed Adam Back's Hashcash as a proof of work mechanism such that "miner" nodes are only eligible to mint the next block if they discover a computationally expensive pattern within a hash of that block.
+(They can search for this treasure hunt by adjusting a nonce value as an input to the hashing function.)
 Blockchains such as Flow use a proof of stake verification system, where nodes are trusted based upon their allocations of native tokens (FLOW in this case) rather than the computational/power resources of proof of work.

 2. Explain what a smart contract is